 Technology for Students

-Bring Your Own Laptop (BYOL) information for the Class of 2023
+Bring Your Own Laptop (BYOL) Information

 As you look to make a laptop purchase for your son, we’ve created these guidelines to help you purchase a quality device that will not only be able to perform all the tasks your son will need to complete for school, but will also last over time.
 Please read through the FAQ, as we hope this will make your purchasing process easier.

 Please note that some of the devices you’ll see in the market are called "2 in 1," as they can also function as tablets.
 While a traditional laptop with touch screen capabilities is acceptable, the benefit to a “2 in 1” device is that it will allow your son to lay the device flat while writing and solving equations.
 Our hope is that these devices will be able to last your son throughout his time at St. Xavier.
 Purchasing an extended warranty/insurance will help ensure that the device can last.